 One tip: Although I confirmed that green onions do cook quickly in a waffle iron, if you count the time it took me to clean it out afterwards, sautéing them might have actually been faster.
 And yet, clearly not quite as fun.

-Looking for a recipe with only whole chickpeas?
-Try this quick and tasty chickpea salad.
+Looking for a recipe with whole chickpeas instead of chickpea flour?
+Try this quick and tasty Chickpea Salad.

 Or try this Chickpea Dutch Baby if you want to try baking with chickpea flour!